Framework Category

 Has your organization established security requirements for suppliers, products, and services based on their criticality level and potential impact?

-This question assesses whether your organization has a structured approach to managing supply chain security risks by defining requirements proportional to the criticality of each supplier, product, or service.
+Risk-proportionate requirements are what's being examined, namely whether you set security expectations for suppliers, products, and services according to their criticality and potential impact.
 For example, a cloud provider hosting sensitive data would have more stringent security requirements than an office supply vendor.
 Similarly, critical software components would require more thorough security assessments than non-critical tools.

 Does your organization include comprehensive cybersecurity and supply chain requirements in standard contract language with third parties, along with verification methods for compliance?